Setting up a home studio isn’t easy.

 - External HDD

-With this home recording studio equipment, you can produce great music at home.
+With this home recording studio equipment alone, you can produce great music at home.

 But even then, some of these items are optional.
 You don’t necessarily needed speakers, and a lot of people learn to mix on headphones.
 An external HDD will help, but you can still record without one.